shemz/PrivacyPolicies/InMyList/Privacy_Policy.md

 # **Children&#39;s Privacy**

 Anyone with a Google ID can use the app.
-These Services do not address anyone under the age of 13.
 I do not knowingly collect personally identifiable information from children under 13.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do necessary actions.

 # **Changes to This Privacy Policy**